MrGKanev/Last-User-Orders-by-Roles/readme.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-2.0 License.
 See `LICENSE` for more information.

 ## Acknowledgements